tsangiotis/tsangiotis.github.io/_posts/2017-04-06-open-thy-house.md

 Shocking, dear reader.
 The collection inside is not the collection of Aristotle Onassis.
 How deceitful and not exactly the fun you would expect from reviewing Onassis taste in books.
 Grab a torch and queue the violence!

 Listening the guide I realise that, at least it is still a famous book collection.
-I hide my imaginary tools of terror and move on.
+I hide my imaginary tools of terror and along.

 ![](/images/{{ page.slug }}/IMG_0148.jpg)